The Year-god’s Daughter

 “Who was that?” he asked.

 “The princess’s brother.”
 Her brows lowered in a puzzled frown.
-“He must have got her into the ring.
+“He must be the one who got her past the guards.
 Those two are always getting into mischief.”

 Menoetius’s morning on Crete had proved exotic and enticing.
 Yet an underlying hint of unease nagged his senses.
-He shivered at a strange sensation, like someone was breathing against the back of his neck.
+He shivered at the sensation of someone breathing against the back of his neck.
 Faint queasiness rippled and his armpits broke into a sweat.
+He took several deep breaths.

-“You look pale.”
+“You look strange.”
 The woman frowned at him.
 “The heat makes many foreigners ill.”

 Menoetius’s mouth was too dry to answer.
 He felt a confusing need to honor this queen and her accomplishments.
 An overpowering desire grew within him to kneel before her, to win her approval.